OpenSDN-io/docs/tungsten-fabric-operator/opensdn-operator-with-openshift-4.rst

 Open Security Groups
 ~~~~~~~~~~~~~~~~~~~~

-Depending on deployment environment ensure that ports necessary for Tungsten Fabric proper work are open.
+Depending on deployment environment ensure that ports necessary for OpenSDN proper work are open.
 Especially for cloud environments open additional ports in security groups or firewall rules depending on cloud provider.

 To open ports automatically `this <https://github.com/Juniper/contrail-operator/tree/master/deploy/openshift/tools/contrail-sc-open>`__ simple Go CLI tool may be used.